 1.2.
 Settlement at the California Workers’ Compensation Appeals Board

-The insurance company will give the injury claim a claim number after the employee files a claim for workers’ comp benefits.
+The insurance company will give the injury claim a claim number after you file a claim for workers’ comp benefits.
 A claim number is different from the case number.
 A case number is assigned by the Worker’s Compensation Appeals Board (WCAB) when a document is filed with the court.

 Normally the first document that will be filed with the court is the Application for Adjudication of Claim.
 This will give the claim a case number.